raulggonzalez/vdba-doc/README.md

     the driver must do.
 So, for example, SQLite doesn't support the array columns, but the driver allows to work with array columns.
   - The users must be able to work with JOINs.
 If the database engine doesn't support, the driver must do.
-So, for example, C\* and MongoDB doesn't support this operation, but their drivers must do.
+So, for example, C\* and MongoDB don't support this operation, but their drivers must do.
   - The users must be able to work with schemas.
 If the database engine doesn't support, the driver must do.